 If you want visor protection, lightweight warmth, and a built-in ear band, the Buff Pack Merino Fleece Cap is for you!
 Another pick in our best cold weather running gear guide, this hat has a unique design that checks many boxes for cold weather running.
 Say goodbye to an ear band or beanie piled on top of your brimmed hat — this hat does it all and stuffs away in your pocket when you don’t need it.

 This lightweight, packable running hat has a baseball hat-style brim with a merino wool cap to combine face and eye protection from the sun with breathable warmth.
-The earband can be pulled down for added warmth and coverage in colder conditions.
+You can pull down the earband for added warmth and coverage in colder conditions.

 Shop the Buff Pack Merino Fleece CapWhy the iRunFar Team Chooses Wool for Running